splunk/splunk-ansible/docs/execution_patterns/EXECUTION.md

 # Execution

-The Ansible plays in the `splunk-ansible` project are intended to be run locally on each instance/host of the Splunk Enterprise deployment.
-This means that each host asyncronously sets itself up using Ansible roles to form the final desired topology which is most clearly displayed through the [docker-splunk](https://github.com/splunk/docker-splunk) project.
+The Ansible plays in the `splunk-ansible` project can be run in two ways: separately on each instance/host of the Splunk Enterprise deployment, or through more traditional separation of control nodes and managed nodes.
+In the first method each host asynchronously sets itself up using Ansible roles to form the final desired topology which is most clearly displayed through the [docker-splunk](https://github.com/splunk/docker-splunk) project.
+All execution methods are listed below.

-However, it's also possible to use these plays through other, more traditional means of running Ansible.
-See the following examples on how to execute Ansible using other execution patterns.

 ---